dd32/td-gh-ex/readme.txt

 = Custom Menus =

 Catch Base theme supports two custom menus that is primary and secondary.
 To create a custom menu, go to Appearance -> Menus in your dashboard.
+For more about custom menu, check out http://catchthemes.com/blog/custom-menus-wordpress-themes/

 = Featured Image =